deepakbackuply/softaculous_api/cpanel/guide/list_templates.md

 ## List templates using Softaculous API Guide

-This document explains how to list all templates using the Softaculous API.
+This guide explains how to list all templates using the Softaculous API.

 ### via cURL
 ```php